keleko34/Konnekt/README.md

   }
 }
 ```

+**Note** filters that are attached to binds on a component will also be passed to the child component for you.

 2. Data based filter in the case of non polluted binds: *p.s. notice the '()' around the filter name*